Biography of Donald Campbell

 1924: Birth of his sister Jean.

-1930’s: His first job was as a junior office boy with Alexander Howden and Company, insurance brokers in London.
+1930’s: Campbell’s first job was as a junior office boy with Alexander Howden and Company, insurance brokers in London.

-1955: 23rd July Ullswater, Cumbria, England.
-Donald Campbell was the first to complete an officially timed run in a jet-propelled hydroplane (K7) of 202.32 m.p.h.
+1955: On 23rd July at Ullswater in Cumbria, England Donald Campbell was the first to complete an officially timed run in a jet-propelled hydroplane (K7) of 202.32 m.p.h.

-1960: Crashed in Utah, USA after attempting the land speed record from which he had to spend a long convalescent period.
+1960: He crashes in Utah, USA after attempting the land speed record from which he had to spend a long convalescent period.

-1964: July 17th: Achieved 403.1 m.p.h. in a jet propelled car at Lake Eyre Salt Flats in Australia.
-December 31st: Set a water speed record of 276.33 at Durnbleyung Lake in Australia.
+1964: Campbell achieves 403.1 m.p.h. on 17th July in a jet propelled car at Lake Eyre Salt Flats in Australia.
+December 31st: He sets a water speed record of 276.33 at Durnbleyung Lake in Australia.
 Thus becoming the only man to achieve land and water speed records in the same year.

-1967: (4th January) Donald Campbell achieved a run of 297 m.p.h. on his first leg at Coniston Water, Cumbria and was traveling at over 300 m.p.h. on the return leg when his boat Bluebird flipped over backwards and he crashed to his death.
+1967: Donald Campbell achieves a run of 297 m.p.h. on his first leg at Coniston Water, Cumbria on 4th January and was traveling at over 300 m.p.h. on the return leg when his boat Bluebird flips over backwards and he crashes to his death.
 Many theories were advanced as to why he had started too quickly on his return leg but it is clear that the waves on the lake unsettled the boat.
 Ideas that he had committed suicide were quickly discounted by his family.